nickperkins/nickperkins.au/content/article/interactive-ai-copilot-training.md

 * Hands-on code examples and practice exercises
 * The nostalgic fun of modernising classic jQuery patterns

-**[Check out the demo](https://github.com/nickperkins/github-copilot-interactive-trainer-demo)** I've created to see exactly how the AI-powered training works in practice.

-You can find the complete source code and instructions in this repository.
+You will find the complete source code and instructions in [this repository](https://github.com/nickperkins/github-copilot-interactive-trainer-demo).
 Feel free to fork it and tweak it for your own training needs—whether it's framework migrations, adopting new tech, or any other technical learning goal!

 The future of technical training is interactive, intelligent, and incredibly engaging.
 Give it a try!exit